sookinoby/sentiment-analysis2/README.md

 # Sentiment analysis using MXNet

 In this notebook, we are going to classify sentiment by building a neural network using MXNet.
-The neural network will take a movie review as input and tries to identify it expresses a positive or negative opinion about the movie.
+The neural network will take a movie review as input and try to identify it and express a positive or negative opinion about the movie.
 We will start with a simple dense model and then build a model similar to [Yoon Kim's](https://arxiv.org/abs/1408.5882) paper.
 We will also visualize the output using [t-nse](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding), a visualization technique for high dimensional data.
 Finally, we will use transfer learning to use pre-built embedding[glove](https://nlp.stanford.edu/projects/glove/) in our neural network to classify sentences.

-Although there are many deep learning frameworks (TensorFlow, Keras, Torch, Caffee), MXNet is gaining popularity due to its scalability across multiple GPU.
+Although there are many deep learning frameworks like TensorFlow, Keras, Torch, and Caffee, MXNet is gaining popularity due to its scalability across multiple GPUs.

-This notebook expects you to have a basic understanding of convolution operation, neural network, activation units, gradient descent, numpy.
+This notebook expects you to have a basic understanding of convolution operation, neural network, activation units, gradient descent, and NumPy.

-By the end of the notebook, you will be able to
+By the end of the notebook, you will be able to:

 1. Understand the complexity of sentiment analysis.
-2. Understand embedding and their use.
+2. Understand embedding and its use.
-3. Prepare dataset for training the neural network.
+3. Prepare datasets for training the neural network.
-4. Implement custom neural network architecture for classifying sentiment using various different models.
+4. Implement custom neural network architecture for classifying sentiments using various different models.
 5. Visualize the result and understand our model using [t-sne](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding).
-6. Use prebuilt embedding like a glove to train on data with constraints(small dataset or small sentences).
+6. Use prebuilt embedding like a glove to train on data with constraints (small dataset or small sentences).

 ## Sentiment Analysis
 Sentiment analysis is a complex task.
 Understanding if a sentence expresses a positive or negative opinion is very difficult to predict.
 Let us a take sentence

-like this "The movie was unintelligent, gross and vulgar, but I loved it".
+like this, "The movie was unintelligent, gross and vulgar, but I loved it".
 Although the sentence contains a lot of negative words (unintelligent, gross, vulgar), the sentiment expressed is positive (but, I loved it).
 Some sentences can be like "The movie doesn't care about cleverness, wit or any other kind of intelligence."
-Although the sentence contains a lot of positive words (cleverness, wit, intelligence, it expresses a negative review)
+Although the sentence contains a lot of positive words (cleverness, wit, intelligence), it expresses a negative review)

-There can be some sentences which can be sarcastic ("Taken3 makes Taken2 a master piece.").
-We can understand this sentence expresses a negative review because we understand the context(taken2 was bad).
+There can be some sentences which can be sarcastic ("Taken 3 makes Taken 2 a master piece.").
+We can understand this sentence expresses a negative review because we understand the context (Taken2 was not a great movie).

-Another example would be "an infection is destroying white blood cells" and "white blood cell is destroying an infection".
+Another example would be "an infection is destroying white blood cells" and "white blood cells are destroying an infection".
 Although they contain the same words, they convey different sentiments.

 Sentiment analysis is a very difficult task due to the context and its accuracy mostly depends on the dataset that's processed.
-A sentiment analyzer can perform very good on one dataset and poorly on another dataset.
-The machine learning developer should be aware and check if their model to capture the variation in the data.
+A sentiment analyzer can perform very well on one dataset and poorly on another.
+The machine learning developer should be aware and check if their model captures the variation in the data.

-*side note-  Taken3, taken2, taken are English movies.
-Taken was an enjoyable movie.
+*side note- Taken 3, Taken 2 and Taken are English movies.
+Taken was an enjoyable one.

 ## Encoding the dataset
-Encoding an image into numbers is fairly straight forward.
+Encoding an image into numbers is a fairly straight forward process.
 Each pixel can only take values from 0-255 in RGB color space.
 Resizing of an image doesn't affect the content of the image.

-Encoding natural language(words) into numbers is not straight forward.
-A language can have huge vocabulary and sentences formed by those words in vocabulary can be of varying length.
-Sometimes, resizing sentences can change the meaning of the sentences entirely.
+Encoding natural language (words) into numbers, however, is not straight forward.
+A language can have huge vocabulary and sentences formed using those words can be of varying lengths.
+Sometimes, resizing sentences can change their meaning completely.

-Let's consider a toy example which helps us to understand the process of encoding natural languages.
+Let's consider a toy example which helps us understand the process of encoding natural languages.
-Let's consider a set of words {I, love, cake, hate, pizza } which forms out entire vocabulary.
+Consider a set of words, {I, love, cake, hate, pizza } which forms our entire vocabulary.

-Lets us consider two sentences formed out of this vocabulary.
+Two sentences are formed out of this vocabulary.
 "I love cake"
 "I hate pizza"

 How can we encode theses sentences as numbers?
-One way is to represent the vocabulary like one hot encoded matrix as shown below.
+One way is to represent the vocabulary like an encoded matrix as shown below.
 ![Alt text](images/vocab.png?raw=true "one hot encoded vocabulary")

 In this representation, if there are N words in the vocabulary, we need a matrix of size NXN.
-This matrix is called as vocabulary matrix.
+This matrix is called a vocabulary matrix.
 Vocabulary matrix forms the look-up table for the word.

-Now, let's us try to encode the sentence.
+Now, let us try to encode the sentence.
 The Sentence "I hate pizza" will become a matrix shown below.

 ![Alt text](images/sentence.png?raw=true "sentence encoding")

- If the word is present in the sentence, then corresponding row of the vocabulary matrix is copied.
+ If the word is present in the sentence, then the corresponding row of the vocabulary matrix is copied.
 This is the same operation that is performed by the embedding layer of the MXNet (or any other deep learning framework).
  [Embedding layer](http://mxnet.io/api/python/symbol.html#mxnet.symbol.Embedding) just performs the look up operations and should not be confused with [word-embedding](https://en.wikipedia.org/wiki/Word_embedding).

-Can we do better than one-code encoding the vocabulary?.
-Is there a better way to represent the words?.
+Can we do better than one-code encoding the vocabulary?
+Is there a better way to represent the words?
 Word embedding solves this problem.
 Instead of discretizing the words, it provides a continuous representation of words.
-A word embedding matrix can look like a matrix shown below.
+A word embedding matrix can look like the matrix shown below.

 ![Alt text](images/embedding.png?raw=true "embedding matrix")

-Instead of the representing the word as NXN matrix, we represent the words with a N*3 matrix, where '3' is embedding size.
-So each word can be represented as a 3-dimensional vector, instead of N dimensional vector.
+Instead of representing the word as an NXN matrix, we represent the words with an N*3 matrix, where '3' is the embedding size.
+So each word can be represented as a 3-dimensional vector, instead of an N dimensional vector.

-Words embedding not only reduces the size of the representation of vocabulary matrix but tries to bring semantic relationship between words.
-For example, "pizza" and "cake" have nearly similar word embedding vector since both refer to the type of food.
+Word embedding not only reduces the size of the representation of the vocabulary matrix but tries to bring semantic relationship between words.
+For example, "pizza" and "cake" have nearly similar word embedding vectors since both refer to the type of food.
 "Love" and "Hate" have the same magnitude in 2nd dimension since they convey feelings but entirely different magnitude in 1st dimension (0.9 and 0.1 respectively) since they convey opposite sentiments.

-These embedding can be learned by deep neural network automatically during sentiment classification.
+These embeddings can be learned by deep neural network automatically during sentiment classification.
 The embedding vector of particular words can be treated as weights that need to be learned by the deep neural network.
 The embedding techniques can be used on images and other data and commonly popularized as [autoencoder](https://en.wikipedia.org/wiki/Autoencoder) networks.

 ## Convolution on sentences.

-Once the sentence has been encoded into a matrix using embedding layer, we can perform the convolution of size filter_size * embedding as shown below.
+Once the sentence has been encoded into a matrix using an embedding layer, we can perform the convolution of size filter_size * embedding as shown below.

 ![Alt text](images/embedding.png?raw=true " Convolution operation")

  The convolution operation in the edges assumes the input is padded with zeros.
- This convolution operation will help to learn based on the [n-grams](https://en.wikipedia.org/wiki/N-gram) from the sequence.
+ This convolution operation will help you learn based on the [n-grams](https://en.wikipedia.org/wiki/N-gram) from the sequence.

 Next, we will look into how sentiment classification is performed using MXNet.

 ## Preparing your environment
-If you're working in the AWS Cloud, you can save yourself the installation management by using an [Amazon Machine Image (AMI)(https://aws.amazon.com/marketplace/pp/B01M0AXXQB#support) pre-configured for deep learning.
+If you're working in the AWS Cloud, you can save yourself the installation management by using a [Amazon Machine Image (AMI)(https://aws.amazon.com/marketplace/pp/B01M0AXXQB#support), pre-configured for deep learning.
 This will enable you to skip steps 1-5 below.

-Note that if you are using a conda environment, remember to install pip inside conda, by typing 'conda install pip' after you activate an environment.
+Note that if you are using a Conda environment, remember to install pip inside conda by typing 'conda install pip' after you activate an environment.
 This step will save you a lot of problems down the road.

 Here's how to get set up:

 1. First, get [Anaconda](https://www.continuum.io/downloads), a package manager.
 It will help you to install dependent Python libraries with ease.
 2. Next, install [scikit learn](http://scikit-learn.org/stable/install.html), a general-purpose scientific computing library.
-We'll use this preprocess our data.
+We'll use this to pre-process our data.
 You can install it with 'conda install scikit-learn'.
 3. Then grab the Jupyter Notebook, with 'conda install jupyter notebook'.
 4. And then, get [MXNet](http://mxnet.io/get_started/install.html), an open source deep learning library.

-The next 3 helps in visualizing the word-embedding and is not mandatory.
-I highly recommend visualizing the results.
+The next 3 steps help in visualizing the word-embedding and are not mandatory.
+I highly recommend visualizing the results though.

 5. Next, we need [cython](https://anaconda.org/anaconda/cython) required for bhtnse
-6. Next, we need[bhtsne](https://github.com/dominiek/python-bhtsne), A c++, python implementation of tnse.
-Don't use scikit-learn's tnse implementation as it crashes the python kernel and reported [here](https://github.com/scikit-learn/scikit-learn/issues/4619)
+6. We also need[bhtsne](https://github.com/dominiek/python-bhtsne), A c++, python implementation of tnse.
+Don't use scikit-learn's tnse implementation as it crashes the python kernel, refer this Github thread to know more: (https://github.com/scikit-learn/scikit-learn/issues/4619)
 7. Finally, we need [matplotlib](https://anaconda.org/anaconda/matplotlib) for plots and visualization.

-Here are the commands you need to type inside the anaconda environment (after activation of the environment):
+Here are the commands you need to type inside the anaconda environment (after its activation ):
 1. conda install pip
 2. pip install opencv-python
 3. conda install scikit-learn